Low-cost counselling and psychology services

 - Phone the Psychology Clinic on (03) 9214 8653 or submit the online form here.

-- Our administrative staff, Pip or Lynette, will collect your details and the times you would be able to attend an appointment.
+- Our administrative staff will collect your details and the times you would be able to attend an appointment.

 - A counsellor from the Clinic will call you to complete an assessment over the phone, which will be used by the Clinic Director to match you with an appropriate counsellor.